gitter-badger/rubylaser/README.md

 * **Other tools** : Apart from this basic stuff , you would need pip3 , pipenv, and virtualenvwrapper.

-### Installing python 3 in GNU/Linux debian and its derivatives
+### Installing python 3 in Debian GNU/Linux and its derivatives

 First confirm that you have python 3 in your system or not :